Chart Color Schemes

 Health performance in Moffat Beach - Battery Hill is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Approximately 51% of its total population (~4,262 people) have private health cover, slightly lower than the average SA2 area.
-The most common medical conditions are arthritis (10.5%) and mental health issues (8.3%).
-About 65.8% of residents report being completely clear of medical ailments, compared to 66.2% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 24.8% (2,067 people), compared to 22.3% in Rest of Qld.
+The rate of private health cover is approximately 51% of the total population (~4,262 people), slightly lagging behind the average SA2 area.
+The most common medical conditions are arthritis (impacting 10.5% of residents) and mental health issues (8.3%).
+Approximately 65.8% of residents declared themselves completely clear of medical ailments compared to 66.2% in Rest of Qld.
+The area has 24.8% of residents aged 65 and over (2,067 people), higher than the 22.3% in Rest of Qld.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health